-Please send your business plan (or robust deck w/attachments) by Monday 5pm so that we can distribute your materials to teams prior to the event.
+Please send your robust “leave-behind” deck w/attachments by Monday 5pm so that we can distribute your materials to teams prior to the event.
 Teams will have the chance to do research before the event kicks off on Friday morning.
 The more you share with teams prior to the event, the more deeply they can dive into your business and the better the chances for more term sheets on Friday.
 If you hold back key information, you can expect to be asked the same question 6 times as teams come through for due diligence.
 It may be easy for the teams to tell the judges that they could not invest in your startup because you were not forthcoming with the information they needed.

 Event Day (usually Friday) 8:30 a.m. | Venture Pitch